About Us @Kilcoe Cottage West Cork

 The many beaches and rocky coves are reached by driving easy distances through some of the most spectacular scenery in Ireland.
 Barley Cove is a family favourite, with crashing rollers, a quiet lagoon and offers a lot of fun boogie-boarding downriver with the tide.

 A work in progress, our gardens are starting to produce and your own private raised beds are there for the plundering.
-Already, the garden is taking shape with its little pond, eight person hot-tub, Weber top-of-the-range barbecue and comfortable garden furniture placed to catch the sun.
+Already, the garden is taking shape with its little pond, eight person hot-tub, barbecue in the sunken garden and plenty of comfortable garden furniture placed to catch the sun.

 At 1,750 square feet, but with just two luxurious bedrooms, every detail in the house has been thought out for your comfort.
 The double bed (which can be converted to twins) in each room is a 6ft super-king-size, with pillow-top mattresses and Egyptian cotton bed linen.
 The spacious bathrooms have walk-in wet rooms with high pressure showers and the master bedroom has a claw-foot tub.

 The large, open-plan living area has a lounge area with copious squishy couches, satellite Sky TV, DVD surround sound system and Wi-Fi and is equipped with plenty of books and games.
 A second reading area is situated in the sunny conservatory beside a large dining space.
 The leisure area is part-separated from the very large kitchen by a breakfast counter which can double as a cocktail bar.